🪚

 West Virginia offers excellent opportunities for aspiring carpentrys.
 With 3 accredited training programs across the state, you can find a program that fits your schedule and budget.

 The average carpentry in West Virginia earns around $49,520 per year, with experienced professionals earning significantly more.
-Job growth in this field is projected at 4% over the next decade.
+Job growth in this field is projected at 4% over the next decade, making it a strong career choice for job security and long-term earning potential.